February is one of the toughest months of the year for wild birds—and one of the most important times to lend a helping hand.

 - Let feeders dry completely before refilling

-Keep it clean (and keep it moving if you can)
+Keep it clean (and moving if you can)

 - Change water frequently (daily is ideal when it's not frozen)